 When will I register for classes and learn more about the Summer Terms?

-What are the dates for the Summer 2019 Terms?
+What are the dates for the summer 2021 terms?

 Where will I live on campus?

-All incoming freshmen are guaranteed on-campus housing for four years.
-You will be assigned to a residence for January 2019.
-While in Boston, you will be housed in one of the residences on BU’s campus.
-During the Summer term, you will be housed on BU’s campus in the Kensington area of London.
+All incoming first-year students are guaranteed on-campus housing.
+You will be assigned to a residence for January 2022.
+On BU’s Boston campus, you will be housed in one of our on-campus residences.
+Housing in London is located on the BU campus in the Kensington neighborhood.

 Costs, billing, financial aid; how do I learn more?

-How many students will begin their studies in the Boston-London Program?
+How many students will begin their studies in CGS?

-How do Boston-London Program students fit in with the rest of the student body?
+How do CGS students fit in with the rest of the student body?

-Boston-London Program students will fit in seamlessly.
-You have the option of attending University Orientation in either the summer or winter.
-There, you will connect with the Class of 2022, meet with your academic advisor, learn about campus activities, and explore the city of Boston.
-When you arrive to campus in January 2019, there will be many winter welcome events, both specific to CGS students and for all undergraduates.
-You will also engage with BU’s dynamic community through your residential experience, where you will live with students from all undergraduate schools and colleges.
+CGS students fit in seamlessly.
+You will attend University Orientation in the summer or winter to connect with your class, meet your faculty, and explore the city of Boston.
+You will also be invited to winter welcome events in January 2022.
+You will engage in BU’s dynamic community through your residential experience, where you will live with students from all undergraduate schools and colleges.

 How should I spend the gap semester?

-Your CGS academic advisor will contact you in the summer to discuss any courses you might plan to take and will continue to be in touch by phone and email throughout the fall.
-We recommend that students also stay connected to BU through BU Today, The Daily Free Press (BU’s student newspaper), the CGS website, and the CGS current student portal, CGSNow.
-Be sure to join the BU Class of 2022 Facebook group and BU CGS Facebook group, like the CGS Facebook page, and follow CGS on Twitter, Instagram and Snapchat.
+Your CGS academic advisor will contact you in the summer to discuss any courses you might plan to take and will continue to be in touch throughout the fall.
+We recommend that students also stay connected to BU through BU Today, The Daily Free Press (BU’s student newspaper), the CGS website, and your class page on the CGS website.
+Be sure to join the BU Class of 2025 Facebook group, like the CGS Facebook page, and follow CGS on Twitter and Instagram.

 Will I be able to enroll at another college or university for the fall semester?

-Once you have accepted your place in the CGS Boston-London Program, you are considered a Boston University student and, thus, are ineligible to matriculate at another college or university.
+Once you have accepted your place in the College of General Studies, you are considered a Boston University student and, thus, are ineligible to matriculate at another college or university.
 If you do matriculate elsewhere, BU will be unable to honor your admission and enrollment.
-Students may take non-degree courses elsewhere in the fall.
-Before you enroll in classes, it is very important to speak with your CGS advisor to ensure the coursework will fulfill CGS requirements and not jeopardize your enrollment at BU.
+Students may take non-degree courses elsewhere in the fall, and we encourage you to speak with your CGS academic advisor to ensure the coursework will fulfill CGS requirements and not jeopardize your enrollment at BU.